 The LINCS Resource Collection staff use a structured internal and external review process to ensure that the research, materials, and products included in the collection are of the highest quality.
-LINCS staff with expertise in a specific collection topic search existing resource databases and published literature, and query researchers and practitioners, to identify potential research and materials relevant to the topic and useful to the field.
+Two groups of subject matter experts (one with expertise in the LINCS topics and one who provides a state and local perspective) identify potential research and materials relevant to the topics and useful to the field.

 Once identified, resources go through the following review process.